SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     If it could be a protocol, that wouldn't really be a "raw value".
     However, it seems like it should be a non-protocol type: the type of the raw values.

+    When there is a raw value type on an enum, it indicates the low-level type like Int.
+    All of the raw values have to be of that type.
+    You can require protocol adoption,
+    by using a protocol type as the raw value type, but you do need to make it be one of the types that support = in order for you to specify the raw values.
+    Discuss this in prose.

 .. langref-grammar